simpleloop/iterm-project-launcher/README.md

 1. Open up any picture you want using Preview.
 2. Select all and copy.
 3. Locate your Launcher's `.app` and open up the Information window (`CMD+i`).
-4. Click on the icon in the top right.
-It should now have a glow around it.
+4. Click on the bigger icon in the top right.
+It should now have a glow around
+   it:
    ![](example_custom_icon_selected.png)
 5. Paste!
 And `boom clap raise your fist`:
    ![](example_custom_icon.png)